AndreasBurbach/EveryParser.Net/README.md

 ## Thanks

 Thanks to all contributors for this project.
-Also thanks to the team behind AntLr, Math.Net, XUnit and also Microsoft .Net.
+Also thanks to the team behind [ANTLR](https://github.com/antlr/antlr4), [Math.Net](https://github.com/mathnet/mathnet-numerics), [XUnit](https://github.com/xunit/xunit) and also [Microsoft .Net](https://github.com/dotnet/core).

 ## License